karpathy/karpathy.github.io/_posts/2014-07-01-switching-to-jekyll.markdown

 ```

 Lets pop back out to console now.
-I can of course preview this in a local webserver, but let's just push it live:
+I could of course preview the changes in a local webserver, but let's just push it live right away:

 ```bash
 $ cd ..